MarkvHeusden/WiFan/README.md

 ### 🤓 Testing...

-After connecting the wires it is time to test our relay.
+After connecting the wires, it is time to test our relay.
 I used the following code:

 ````c++
 int relay = D7;